LucasCodeWorka/financial-ops-platform/README.md

 ### 4. Dual Synchronized Scroll

-One of the UX challenges: a wide table with fixed columns and two scrollbars (top + table) that stay in sync.

 ```typescript
 // Synchronized horizontal scroll — top bar + table body
 const handleScroll = (source: 'top' | 'table') => (e: React.UIEvent) => {